Welcome to Coventry University London

 If you’re a home/EU student, you will enrol online before you arrive.
-You’ll receive an email from mid-August with a link to complete your online enrolment.

 When you enrol online, you will confirm your personal contact details and your course details.
 It is important you provide us with the correct address and telephone number, as these will be used for contacting you and creating Student Status Letters.

 You will have your documents checked on campus in order to complete the enrolment process.
 We will take scans of your original documents.
 You must bring the following documents in order to enrol; without these you will not be able to enrol on your course:

 - Passport (or EEA national identity card, if applicable)

 - Original academic documents such as diplomas and transcripts and their official translations (postgraduate students only)